 For the Eggplant:

-- Add the diced eggplant and salt to a large bowl and let it sit for 10 to 15 minutes while you chop the other vegetables.
+- Toss together the eggplant and salt in a large bowl.
+Let it sit at room temperature for 20 to 30 minutes while you chop the other vegetables.
+It will start to release its liquid.

 - Stir in the rest of the olive oil, the green bell pepper, tomato (with juices), vegetable stock, turmeric, chilli powder, black pepper, and tomato paste.